bbcmicrobit/micropython/docs/music.rst

     If ``reset`` is set to ``False``, the tune will be played with the most recent tempo set by ``set_tempo``.
-Otherwise ``reset`` will be called and the standard tempo will be use.
+Otherwise ``reset`` will be called and the standard tempo will be used.

 .. py:function:: pitch(frequency, len=-1, pin=microbit.pin0, wait=True)